Your basket is currently empty!

 Documented experiences provide compelling narratives of individuals diagnosed with neurodegenerative diseases and their transformative journeys through non-traditional interventions involving animal-assisted activities, specifically those incorporating equines.

-Through the lens of therapeutic progress, these narratives often highlight significant improvements in cognitive function and emotional as a result of equine therapy.
+Through the lens of therapeutic progress, these narratives often highlight significant improvements in cognitive function and emotional well-being as a result of equine therapy.

 Family perspectives also shed light on the profound impact this form of intervention has not only on patients but also on their close relatives.